Duration

 - Exploratory data analysis

-- Dimension reduction techniques: Principal Component Analysis, Multidimensional Scaling, tSNE
+- Dimension reduction techniques: Principal Component Analysis, tSNE

 - Multivariate estimation, with a particular emphasis on the estimation of the covariance matrix (classic technique under normality, penalized version and robust version)